 The beliefs that are being manifested in Nepal encompass the notion of a god or goddess requiring homage with gifts that have material consequence in human society.
 The fulfillment of ceremony participants' hopes and dreams is the desired outcome.

-(to use a word that appeared in one of the many articles about Nepal's Gadhimai fair).
+For me, a primary consideration is one's perception of the nature of intermediary 'powers' (to use a word that appeared in one of the many articles about Nepal's Gadhimai fair).
 What has one experienced in his or her own life that would support a belief in the value of animal sacrifice?

 By observing animals, I've noticed some personality traits that remind me of my own.
 Just as I wish that all people's circumstances in life were as happy as mine, so would I like to see an end to all unnecessary suffering for animals.